Vyral/greg-mcdaniel/_drafts/the-latest-news-from-our-real-estate-market.md

 {% include youtube.html %}

-I’ve got an update for you on our real estate market, straight from my recent seller seminar.
-Here’s what you need to know.
+<center>I’ve got an update for you on our real estate market, straight from my recent seller seminar.
+Here’s what you need to know.</center>

 I recently hosted a seminar for home sellers and I wanted to share a clip of it with you today. **I talked about the current state of the market, what’s causing the market shift, and more**.